top of page

 I created a storyboard of a typical day for a Wound Care nurse.

-It wasn't until we visited a clinic in person that we realized clinicians wear gloves while using the app.
-This finding gave us leverage to create a better experience for users.
+It wasn't until we visited a clinic in person that we realized clinicians wear gloves while using the medical device.

 wound-care-clinician-treatment